Dozen: Etymology

 The English word dozen comes from the old form douzaine, a French word meaning ("Assemblage de choses de même nature au nombre de douze" (translation: A group of twelve things of the same nature), as defined in the eighth edition of the Dictionnaire de l'Académie française).
-This French word is a derivation from the cardinal numeral douze (from Latin duodĕcim) and the collective suffix -aine (from Latin -ēna), a suffix also used to form other words with similar meanings such as quinzaine (a group of fifteen), vingtaine (a group of twenty), centaine (a group of one hundred), etc. These French words have synonymous cognates in Spanish: docena, quincena, veintena, centena, etc. English dozen, French douzaine, Catalan dotzena, Portuguese "dúzia", Persian dowjin "دوجین", Arabic درزن (durzen), Turkish "düzine", Hindi darjan "दर्जन", German Dutzend, Dutch dozijn, Italian dozzina and Polish tuzin, are also used as indefinite quantifiers to mean or (as in "a dozen times", "dozens of people").
+This French word is a derivation from the cardinal numeral douze (from Latin duodĕcim) and the collective suffix -aine (from Latin -ēna), a suffix also used to form other words with similar meanings such as quinzaine (a group of fifteen), vingtaine (a group of twenty), centaine (a group of one hundred), etc. These French words have synonymous cognates in Spanish: docena, quincena, veintena, centena, etc. English dozen, French douzaine, Catalan dotzena, Portuguese "dúzia", Persian dowjin "دوجین", Arabic درزن (durzen), Turkish "düzine", Hindi darjan "दर्जन", German Dutzend, Swedish dussin, Dutch dozijn, Italian dozzina and Polish tuzin, are also used as indefinite quantifiers to mean or (as in "a dozen times", "dozens of people").

 A confusion may arise with the Anglo-Norman dizeyne (French dixaine or dizaine) a tithing, or group of ten households — dating from the earlier English system of grouping households into tens and hundreds for the purposes of law, order and mutual surety (see Tithing).
 In some texts this 'dizeyne' may be rendered as 'dozen'.